-Pre-lodgement consultation (Attachment 1) occurred with the following agencies:

-Subsidence Advisory NSW - 11 April 2023

-Subsidence Advisory NSW identified the site is within a declared Mine Subsidence District (MSD) and future development will require Subsidence Advisory's approval.
-Subsidence Advisory's records indicate a negligible order to inform the Gateway determination ?

-risk that future subsidence impacts will occur at the site as it is not undermined, is located outside the influence of historical coal mine workings and located outside of an active coal mine or exploration title.

-Biodiversity Conservation Division - 13 April 2023

-BCD provided 7 recommendations in relation to the planning proposal:

-- 1. BCD recommends that the scale and height of proposed development is reconsidered to ensure that it conforms with the provisions of the Resilience and Hazards (RH) SEPP with regards to visual amenity and scenic qualities. - 2.
-BCD recommends that the scale and height of proposed development is reconsidered to ensure that it conforms with the mandatory provisions of the draft Coastal Design Guidelines with respect to Outcome B.2 "Respond to and protect elements which make the place special". - 3.
-The flood model should be revised to ensure that it reflects current and future flood risk. - 4.
-Flood modelling should reflect an appropriate design horizon (post 2100) for determining future risk to the development. - 5.
-The proponent should demonstrate safe evacuation routes from each of the sites where an increase in residential or visitor occupation is requested.
+12 What are the Pre-lodgement consultation (Attachment 1) occurred with the following views of state agencies: and federal Subsidence Advisory NSW - 11 April 2023 authorities and Subsidence Advisory NSW identified the site is within a declared Mine government Subsidence District (MSD) and future development will require Subsidence agencies Advisory's approval.
+Subsidence Advisory's records indicate a negligible consulted in risk that future subsidence impacts will occur at the site as it is not order to inform undermined, is located outside the influence of historical coal mine the Gateway determination workings and located outside of an active coal mine or exploration title.
+2 Biodiversity Conservation Division - 13 April 2023 BCD provided 7 recommendations in relation to the planning proposal: 1.
+BCD recommends that the scale and height of proposed development is reconsidered to ensure that it conforms with the provisions of the Resilience and Hazards (RH) SEPP with regards to visual amenity and scenic qualities.
+2. BCD recommends that the scale and height of proposed development is reconsidered to ensure that it conforms with the mandatory provisions of the draft Coastal Design Guidelines with respect to Outcome B.2 "Respond to and protect elements which make the place special".
+3. The flood model should be revised to ensure that it reflects current and future flood risk.
+4. Flood modelling should reflect an appropriate design horizon (post 2100) for determining future risk to the development.
+5. The proponent should demonstrate safe evacuation routes from each of the sites where an increase in residential or visitor occupation is requested.
 For evacuation purposes floods up to the Probable Maximum Flood (PMF) should be considered.
-Vertical evacuation (Shelter In Place, SIP) is not considered to be evacuation from an area of risk. - 6.
-The proponent should demonstrate how the proposal is consistent with the special flood consideration or Section 4.1.4 of the Local Planning directions with respect to land between the flood planning area and the PMF. - 7.
-Further detail would be required to consider any proposal for shelter in place.

-Council staff response:

-Ministerial direction 4.1 Flooding and 4.2 Coastal Management is justified in section 7 of this planning proposal.
-Comments relating to flood modelling and evacuation are addressed in a revised flood management report (Xavier Knight 21/06/2023).
+Vertical evacuation (Shelter In Place, SIP) is not considered to be evacuation from an area of risk.
+6. The proponent should demonstrate how the proposal is consistent with the special flood consideration or Section 4.1.4 of the Local Planning directions with respect to land between the flood planning area and the PMF.
+7. Further detail would be required to consider any proposal for shelter in place.
+Council staff response: Ministerial direction 4.1 Flooding and 4.2 Coastal Management is justified in section 7 of this planning proposal.
+Comments relating to flood modelling and evacuation are addressed in a revised flood management report

+(Xavier Knight 21/06/2023).
 NSW RFS - 17 April 2023